anoma/nspec/docs/arch/integrations/adapters/evm.md

     - conducts the actual state read or write calls into the target contract and returns eventual return data
     - is custom-built for the target contract to call and permissionlessly deployed by 3rd parties
 - A [calldata carrier resource](#calldata-carrier-resource) (singleton) that
-    - must be present during the transaction
+    - must be part of the action data structure containing the forwarder call instruction
     - carries the inputs and outputs of the forwarded call
     - expresses constraints over other resources that must be present and correspond to the external call